GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/system-description/Registration_System.md

  * *[AUTHENTICATE_VOTER]* Must be able to authenticate a voter.
  * *[VOTER_STYLE]* Must identify the correct ballot style for the voter.
+ * *[LOG-CHECK-IN]* Must log every voter check-in.
- * *[UNKNOWN-UNDER-DISCUSSION]* Must be able to provide evidence of registration and ballot style.
+ * *[LOG-CHECK-IN-OK]* Must log, for each checked-in voter who is permitted to vote, a record including the voter and the voter's ballot style.
+ * *[LOG-CHECK-IN-WRONG-PP]* Must log, for each voter who is permitted to vote but not at the current polling place, a record including the voter and the voter's designated polling place.
+ * *[LOG-CHECK-IN-NOT-PERMITTED]* Must log, for each voter who attempts to check-in but is not permitted to vote, a record including the voter.
+ * *[LOG-CHECK-IN-TOKEN]* Upon check-in, must give a ballot style token to every voter who is permitted to vote in the current election.
+ * *[LOG-EVIDENCE-SERVER]* Must send logs to the evidence server.
  * *[CHECK-IN-ONCE]* Must prevent a voter from checking-in to vote more than once.
  * *[REGISTRATION-TEXTUAL-UI]* Must have an textual interactive user interface for voter authentication.
  * *[REGISTRATION-EVIDENCE-EXPORT]* Must have the ability to export